worryzyy/fast2deepwiki/README.md

 2. In the action bar at the top of the page (the area containing Watch, Star, Fork), you will see a new "DeepWiki" button
 3. Click this button to open the corresponding DeepWiki page of the repository in a new tab

-## Features

-- Automatically matches the current GitHub repository and generates the corresponding DeepWiki link
-- Elegant button design that integrates with the GitHub native interface
-- Subtle animation effects and interaction feedback
-- Automatically adapts to changes in GitHub page structure
-- Supports various repository pages (home, code, Issues, etc.)

 ## Troubleshooting

 If you encounter problems during use: